Dance Routes

 Conversations

-Based on the classical odissi pallavi in Raag Bilahari choreographed by Guru Kelucharan Mohapatra, melodic phrases and movement patterns are used to colour readings from Rabindranath Tagore’s Gitanjali, describing a danced conversation between the soul and its mentor.
+Traditional melodic phrases and movement patterns from the Odissi pallavi in Raag Bilahari choreographed by Guru Kelucharan Mohapatra, are used to colour readings from Rabindranath Tagore’s Gitanjali, describing an intimate conversation between the soul and its beloved.

 Choreographic adaptation: Rekha Tandon